 Following a recommendation from the 1972 Conference a General Service Office was opened in Sydney in the same year.
 This made it possible more smoothly and effectively to operate the General Service function.
-In 2001 the GSO in Sydney was renamed the 'National Office' of AA Australia because of perceived confusion in the Fellowship between Central Service and General Service offices (eg 'CSO' and 'GSO' sound very similar, and the distinct national role of GSOs was thereby emphasised).
-However, Conference of 2012 determined that the GSO title be restored.
+In 2001 the GSO in Sydney was renamed the 'National Office' of AA Australia because of confusion in the Fellowship between Central Service and General Service offices (eg 'CSO' and 'GSO' sound very similar, and the distinct national role of GSOs was thereby emphasised).